irisbai1/PIC-10C-Final-Project/README.md

 + I'm trying to implement the play button by making a clickable sprite.
 I am trying to make it so that the play button appears when bool play = false and the game appears when play = true.
 However, when I try to compile the code, my app doesn't open.
 <br>    - Succeeded in implementing the play button.
 I just deleted my previous code that didn't work and tried a few more times.

+### 6/10/20 - 1 hr
++ Implemented an "end of game" by making the doodler die if it falls to the bottom of the screen.
+<br>    - Took a long time to figure out because I didn't realize SFML has its (0,0) origin at the top left and numbers increase to the bottom right.